jhsul/george/README.md

 </p>

 Notice that since the site is 100% statically generated, there is no API for loading course report data.
 If you are interested in getting access to this data, email me.

-# Why use Mongo?

-In the build process for GEORGE, Mongo is basically just a temporary store.
-The data is collected once, used once, and then it doesn't really do anything.
-However, Mongo is still useful for a few reasons

-1. MQL operations made restructuring the data from OSCAR extremely straightforward.
-2. Because the database has a lot of interdependent objects, Mongo makes queries much faster.
-Even though query speed isn't really a concern since it's a one-time-cost, it made it nicer for me when developing.
-3. I am interested in doing more analysis on the data from outside the GEORGE site, and it's nice to have data on hand.
-4. In case anyone else wants to use this data, I can easily share it.